jookies/jasmin/misc/doc/sources/apis/ja-http/index.rst

 Features
 ********
 The ja-http API allows you to send and receive SMS through Jasmin's connectors.
-Receive http callbacks for delivery notification when SMS-MT is received (or not) on mobile station, send and receive long (more than 160 characters) SMS, unicode content and receive http callbacks when a mobile station send you a SMS-MO.
+Receive http callbacks for delivery notification when SMS-MT is received (or not) on mobile station, send and receive long (more than 160 characters) SMS, unicode/binary content and receive http callbacks when a mobile station send you a SMS-MO.

 .. _sending_sms-mt: